ten-protocol/go-ten/design/Events_design.md

 The data access protections of smart contracts will prevent another smart contract interacting with it from extracting information and leaking it as an event.

 The fact that the wallet extension adds signed accounts to each subscription request, makes it impossible for a user to request the events of another user.

+An ERC20 transfer from Alice to Bob will show up on Bob's UI if he is subscribed to it, but will not show on Charlie's UI.